-SchoolsFirst Federal Credit Union was formed during the Great Depression in 1934.
-Created by school employees, the credit union has 68 branches.
+SchoolsFirst Federal Credit Union was formed by school employees in 1934, during the Great Depression, and today has 50 branches.

 Synchrony Bank: 0.75% APY; $0 minimum deposit

-The bank also offers a savings account and a money market account.
-The savings account has a competitive APY and no minimum balance requirement.
+The bank also offers savings and money market accounts.
+The savings account offers a competitive APY and has no minimum balance requirement.

 Golden 1 Credit Union: 0.75% APY; $500 minimum deposit

-People who do not live in California can join Golden 1 Credit Union if they are a registered domestic partner or family member of a member.
-They can also join if they’re a member of one of the select employee groups.
+Customers outside California can join Golden 1 Credit Union if they are a registered domestic partner or family member of a member.
+They can also join if they’re a member of a select employee group.

-In addition to CDs, Golden 1 Credit Union offers a money market account, checking and savings accounts.
-The credit union also issues credit cards and loans.
+In addition to CDs, Golden 1 Credit Union offers money market, checking and savings accounts, as well as credit cards and loans.

 Who is a 4-year CD good for?

-So, a 4-year CD can be a good option if you value safety and don’t want surprises – since you’ll earn a fixed APY.
-Your CD is protected if it’s with an FDIC-insured bank or an NCUA credit union.
-FDIC banks and NCUA credit unions are both backed by the full faith and credit of the U.S. government.
-But there are limits to the insurance.
+A four-year CD offers a fixed rate of return and can be a solid option for consumers who value safety and don’t want surprises, unlike money invested in stocks, which is subject to market volatility and possible loss of principal.
+Your CD is protected if it’s with an FDIC-insured bank or an NCUA credit union, which are both backed by the full faith and credit of the U.S. government.
+But there are limits to the amount of insurance.
 Each depositor at an FDIC bank is insured up to $250,000 per insured bank, per account category.
 The standard share insurance amount at an NCUA credit union is $250,000 per share owner, per insured credit union, for each ownership category.

 Why get a 4-year CD?

-Consider a 4-year CD if you have money that you’re looking to grow for more than four years.
-Generally, if you withdraw your money from the CD before the CD matures in four years, you’ll incur an early withdrawal penalty.
-If applicable, this will take away from your interest earnings.
+Consider a four-year CD if you have money that you’re looking to grow for at least four years.
+If you withdraw your money from the CD before the CD matures, you’ll likely incur an early withdrawal penalty.

 - American Express National Bank: 0.50% APY; $0 minimum deposit